Nouman404/nouman404.github.io/_posts/CTFs/HackTheBox/Machines/Timelapse/2023-07-26-Timelapse.md

 ![image](https://github.com/Nouman404/nouman404.github.io/assets/73934639/198b71fc-a2f7-4bcf-b159-394e7da6fddd)

+> PFX files (Personal Information Exchange) are a type of digital certificate file that contains both the public key and private key, often used for secure data encryption and authentication.
+{: .prompt-info}

 The pfx file is also protected, we use [pfx2john](https://www.kali.org/tools/john/#pfx2john) this time and crack again the password.
 After a few minutes, we cracked it:

 ![image](https://github.com/Nouman404/nouman404.github.io/assets/73934639/6cb50c3f-41e9-4325-81a4-c38eb046cc2f)